onebytellc/instructure-android/README.md

 App | Description
 --- | ---
 [Canvas][canvas]              | Used by Students all over the world to be smarter, go faster, and do more.
-[SpeedGrader][speedgrader]    | Used by Teachers all over the work to grade at lightning speeds.
+[SpeedGrader][speedgrader]    | Used by Teachers all over the world to grade at lightning speeds.
 [Canvas Parent][parent]       | Used by Parents all over the world to be parents.
 [Teacher Tools][teachertools] | Used by Teachers all of the world to make life a little easier.
 [Canvas Polls][polls]         | Used to take live polls.